stacksjs/ts-i18n/docs/api.md

 ```

 - Lookup order: explicit `locale` (if provided) → `defaultLocale` → `fallbackLocale` (string or array).
-- If a value is a function, it is invoked with the provided params.
+- Function leaves are invoked with the provided params.
 - If key is not found, returns the key (visible missing indicator).

 ### `writeOutputs(trees, outDir)`